Boxers

 Net Worth History

 Mike’s net worth dropped from $300 million to an estimated $3 million in the 2010s.
 Despite this, he’s made a comeback in recent years, earning not just from his two fights with Roy Jones Jr. and Jake Paul, but also through the Hotboxin’ with Mike Tyson podcast.
-The two fights earned him an estimated $30 million, and although he donated his $10 million purse from the Jones fight to charity, the $20 million purse from the Paul fight helped Tyson recoup some of his net worth.
+The two fights earned him an estimated $30 million.
+Although he donated his $10 million purse from the Jones fight to charity, the $20 million purse from the Paul fight helped Tyson recoup some of his net worth.
 Prior to the Jake Paul fight, Tyson was worth an estimated $10 million.
 As of 2025, Mike Tyson’s net worth is estimated to be approximately $30 Million.

 Fight Earnings